-St Anne's Church plays a key role in our school.
+St Anne's Church plays a key role in our school and we work as team for the common good.
 We enjoy leading our worship there and we regularly invite the congregation to events at school such as half termly coffee mornings, spirituality days, Christmas lunch and our Y6 musical show.
-Mrs Shipley, a member of the church, runs KS1 Christian Club each Tuesday in school and Mrs Robson and Mrs Ashcroft sometimes lead worship.
+Mrs Shipley, a member of the church, runs KS1 Christian Club each Tuesday in school and Mrs Robson sometimes leads worship.

 Rev Paul is instrumental in the delivery of our collective worship each Wednesday and he has also been involved in the RE curriculum, talking to pupils about God and the church; he is also one of our foundation governors.

-We have recently held our Harvest service with Rev Paul and the congregation, when we supported both our local community by donating food products and also Bishop Julian's Harvest Appeal, raising money to support the Mulanje orphans in Malawi.
+Our Harvest service was held at St Anne's with Rev Paul and the congregation, when we supported both our local community by donating food products and also Bishop Julian's Harvest Appeal, raising money to support the Mulanje orphans in Malawi.
 You can find more information at: www.blackburn.anglican.org/bishop-julian-s-harvest-appeal-2019

-We are looking forward to working with St Anne's Church and our Gardening Group as part of the Christmas Angel Festival ... keep a look out for angels popping up!
+In the run up to Christmas, we worked with St Anne's and our Gardening Group as part of the Christmas Angel Festival.

 Our link to St Anne's Church is here.